ashvinganesan/3DTicTacToe/README.md

 Live: https://games.ashvinganesan.me/3dttt/

 ## Overview
 This project brings my high‑school Alpha‑Beta Tic‑Tac‑Toe project to the web with an interactive 3D board.
 I originally wrote the AI four years ago in an AI course at Woodside Priory High School taught by Mr. Richard Paige.
-The original was chat/; here I transformed it into a playable WebGL game with minor animations, and deployment through GitHub Pages.
+I transformed the original  chat based game into a playable WebGL game with minor animations, and deployment through GitHub Pages.

 ## Features
 - 4×4×4 board with generic win‑line detection